dangmoody/Temper/README.md

 - `-lpthread` - required if you're not overriding the `RunTestThread()` function.
 - `--export-dynamic` - or some other equivalent, required to allow the compiler to export the test functions so they can be called dynamically by Temper at runtime.

-When compiled, this will then produce an executable that will run all tests you have defined and return `EXIT_SUCCESS` (by default) if there were no errors.
-If there were errors then the program will return `EXIT_FAILURE` (by default).
+When compiled, this will then produce an executable that will run all tests you have defined and return `TEMPDERDEV__EXIT_SUCCESS` (overridable) if there were no errors.
+If there were errors then the program will return `TEMPDERDEV__EXIT_FAILURE` (overridable).

 #### Writing tests